Best Golf Shoes in 2025: We’ve tested the top spiked and spikeless models to find the right pair for you

 Waterproof Yes

-The athletic-looking, tech-packed golf shoe worn by The major champion Jon Rahm.
-The updated Ringer 2 is a great all-rounder.
-It has a fully waterproof upper and the breathable Air-mesh liner helps to keep your feet comfortable and cool in the warmer weather.
+The athletic-looking, tech-packed golf shoe worn by major champion Jon Rahm, the updated Ringer 2 is a great all-rounder.
+It has a fully waterproof upper, and the breathable Air Mesh liner helps keep feet comfortable and cool in warmer weather.

 The SweetSpot cushioning is not only lightweight but ensures the Ringer is as comfortable after 18 holes as it was on the 1st tee.
 On my feet, the first thing that struck me was how light and supportive they were.
 They looked great with trousers and shorts too!